Resourcing

-Utilization is a crucial metric for consultancies seeking to monitor and optimize operational efficiency.
+Utilization is a crucial metric for consultancies seeking to monitor how effectively they're using their team's time, and ultimately grow profitability.

-In this article, we'll delve into why utilization rates are important for professional service firms, the manual utilization rate formula, and the benefits of leveraging automation.
+In this article, we'll delve into why utilization rates are important for professional service firms, the manual utilization rate formula, and the benefits of leveraging automation through PSA software thats been designed for professional services industries such as engineers, software services, architects and consultants.

 What is a utilization rate at a professional service firm?